The Ultimate Guide to Curing Your Dust Mite Allergy

 I can't say the salt lamp has had a huge impact on my symptoms, but every little something that helps clean the air I breathe is worth trying.
 Himalayan salt lamps work by emitting negative ions, which purifies the air.
 I have this one on my bedside table, and it looks absolutely gorgeous when lit up at night.
 It's surprisingly bright and has a really peaceful glow to it which is perfect for transitioning to the night hours.

 A more traditional route to reducing symptoms, and one used by those with seasonal allergies (the lucky ones! mine are year-round) is taking an antihistamine.
-The brand isn't important, just look for one with 10mg antihistamine.
+The brand isn't important, I just look for one with Chlorpheniramine Maleate.
 I don't use these regularly, but they are good to have around in case of a particularly bad reactions.

 While not directly related to allergies, I decided to start taking probiotics to help with overall health.
 Probiotics help to keep your digestive system in balance (particularly after a round of antibiotics), and my rational is that the healthier my body is as a whole, the more it can heal itself where I need it (overreacting sinuses!).